 The big idea: Put your customers first.
 Then use innovation to better serve them.

 With a socially distanced Halloween on the horizon, Mars found a way to add value through innovation.
 With a more consumer-centric approach, coupled with consumers’ natural love for social experiences, Mars built an ecosystem where consumers can live that would help save Halloween.
-They just needed the right tech.
-They used virtual reality (VR) technology to launch Treat Town™, a digital trick-or-treat app experience.
+Through a co-innovation partnership with Acquia and Bounteous they were able to keep the celebration alive.
+Mars used virtual reality (VR) technology to launch Treat Town™, a digital trick-or-treat app experience.

 With their app in place, and millions of families giving candy to their friends and loved ones all October long, Mars managed to use innovation to solve a 2020 problem while keeping an eye on the future.
 The result is an experience that has legs far beyond this year, and has the potential to grow even more in the future.